mrflanderss/test_task/README.md

 Step 9.  **Payment outcome:**

-•  **If the payment is approved:**
+• Option A.  **If the payment is approved:**

 The system updates the user's status to the new, upgraded status.

-•  **If the payment is rejected:**
+• Option B. **If the payment is rejected:**

-The system reverts the user's status to their previous state.
+The system reverts the user's status to the previous state.

 Step 10.  **System sends a callback to the provider:**

-The system sends the updated user object, including the new status, back to the provider.
+The system sends the updated user object, including the current status, back to the provider.

 Step 11.  **Provider informs the user:**